Anne Aghion: Newest film

 In 2024, Aghion finished her 7th film, which has been 12 years in the making.
 The film, called Turbulence, tackles the following question : How do we overcome the heartbreaks, sorrow and traumas we endure or witness, and come out whole?

-In her award-winning film career, Anne Aghion has traveled the world and borne witness to the lives of people who have survived the most extreme circumstances.
-In Turbulence, she grapples with the shadows cast over her own life — losing her mother when she was a child, and her father’s memories of life during the Holocaust.
-Through a series of tender, honest and visually stunning cinematic letters to her mother, she recounts her sometimes shocking odyssey in search of resolution and peace.
+In her film career, Anne Aghion traveled the world and witnessed the lives of people who survived extreme circumstances.
+In Turbulence, she examines aspects of her own family history — losing her mother when she was a child, and her father’s memories of life during the Holocaust.
+The film uses a series of cinematic letters to her mother to explore these subjects.

 The film, written, directed and produced by Anne Aghion, is made in association with Arte France - La Lucarne, and with the participation of the French Centre national du cinéma et de l’image animée, Procirep & Angoa, Jewish Story Partners, and New York State Council on the Arts.